 Use a hot water recirculation pump and reduce the distance between your water heater and the faucet.

 Suppose you are not using an instant water heater, electric water heater, or tankless water heater (with an unlimited supply of water, tankless water heaters don’t use tanks to store hot water or heat water).
 In that case, chances are high that you may be overusing hot water.
-Some hot water tanks are small and can only hold a particular quantity of hot water at a time and can’t produce hot water as quickly.
+Some hot water tanks are small and can only hold a particular quantity of hot water at a time, so they can’t produce hot water as quickly.
 This tends to happen when the number of people showering increases simultaneously.

 3. Pipes Pulling Heat From The Water